INTO-CPS-Association/DTaaS/docs/bugs.md

 ### ML Workspace

-- the docker container slows down a bit after ten days.
+- the docker container might down a bit after two weeks.
   The only known solution is to restart the docker container.
   You don't need to restart the complete DTaaS platform, restart of the docker container of ml-workspace is sufficient.